Open-EO/openeo-processes/meta/implementation.md

 ### Short-circuit evaluation

-Similarly, back-ends **should** ["short-circuit"](https://en.wikipedia.org/wiki/Short-circuit_evaluation) the evaluation of conditions, which means that once a condition has reached an unambiguous result the evaluation should stop and provide the result directly.
+Similarly, back-ends **should** ["short-circuit"](https://en.wikipedia.org/wiki/Short-circuit_evaluation) the evaluation of conditions that use processes processes such as `and`, `or` or `xor`, which means that once a condition has reached an unambiguous result the evaluation should stop and provide the result directly.
+This is basically the same behavior that is also described in the processes `all` and `any`.

 For example, the condition `A > 0 or B > 0` should only execute `B > 0` if `A > 0` is false as
 otherwise the result is already unambiguous and will be `true` regardless of the rest of the